 8.1 The constitution of a School Promotion Committee is at the discretion of the relevant Executive Dean, but must be within the following parameters.
 The School Promotions Committee must be chaired by the Executive Dean.
 A majority of members should be professors and the Committee should include a member of the HR team.
-The Provost and the Pro-Vice-Chancellor for Research and Enterprise should be invited to attend and/or submit comments on the applications.
+The Provost and the Pro-Vice-Chancellor for Research and Knowledge Exchange should be invited to attend and/or submit comments on the applications.

 9.1 An indication of the type of evidence which may be considered under each of the three areas are outlined below.
 Applicants should ensure that their CV includes this evidence in order for their case to be considered fully.
 These lists are not exhaustive but give an indication of the information which can help demonstrate achievement in the categories.
 Where applicants show a particularly strong record of achievement against one or more of, for example, the research indicators, this will be taken into account in evaluating the overall level of achievement for research.